Nishkarsh5/Basic_WebCrawler/README.md

 # Basic_WebCrawler
-Getting the link and name of laptops available on flipkart
+Getting the link, name and specifications of laptops available on flipkart.

 ## Prerequisites
 ### Modules